Certificate Program in Cinematography

 What is Cinematography?

-In the Certificate program in Cinematography at Virtual Academy, you’ll learn about the role of a cinematographer, history and science of still cameras, types of light, types of grips and gears, camera angles and everything that makes one a great cinematographer.
-This course, designed by the industry experts, focuses on teaching about cinematography from the ground up through intensive modules such as Cinematography Basics, Video Fundamentals, Theory of Color, Mise-en-scene, Motion as well as Non-motion Photography, Understanding music videos and non-fiction films – everything that is needed to equip you with the tools that are needed to become a professional cinematographer.
+In this Online Cinematography Course, you’ll learn about the history and science of still cameras, types of light, types of grips and gears, camera angles and everything that makes one a great cinematographer.
+This online cinematography course, designed by the industry experts, focuses on teaching about cinematography from the ground up through intensive modules such as Cinematography Basics, Video Fundamentals, Theory of Color, Mise-en-scene, Motion as well as Non-motion Photography, Understanding music videos and non-fiction films – everything that is needed to equip you with the tools that are needed to become a professional cinematographer.

 - Role of a cinematographerThis class provides a comprehensive overview of a cinematographer’s duties and the key skills that he/she needs to possess in order to effectively make artistic and technical decisions related to the image.